Amon Gordon: Denver Broncos

 Gordon was signed by the Denver Broncos to their practice squad on March 22, 2006, after being waived by the Browns.
 He played in all four preseason games before being waived on September 2, 2006.
 He was re-signed to the team's practice squad the next day, where he spent the entire season.
 Gordon made the Broncos' 53-man roster in 2007, and played in four games, recording 13 tackles, before being waived on November 6, 2007.

 Baltimore Ravens

 Gordon was signed to the practice squad of the Baltimore Ravens on November 21, 2007.
 He was promoted to the Ravens' 53-man roster on December 9 and played in one of the Ravens' final four games, recording three tackles.
 He was not tendered as a restricted free agent following the season but was re-signed in March 2008 and released on August 29, 2008.

-Tennessee Titans
+Tennessee Titans (first stint)

 Gordon was signed to the Titans practice squad on November 5, 2008.
 He was activated from the practice squad on December 20, 2008.
 Gordon recorded six tackles in the final two games for the Titans.
-He was waived on January 6, 2009 during the playoffs.
+He was waived on January 6, 2009, during the playoffs.